Last updated: May 5, 2026

 Do this first: read the exact reason.
 Many denials happen because the event was not qualifying, the wrong tax year was used, or the proof was too thin.

 If you still disagree, request reconsideration within 60 days of receiving the determination you disagree with.
 SSA generally assumes you got the notice five days after the date on the notice unless you show otherwise.
-The reconsideration form is SSA-561.
-If reconsideration is denied, higher levels can include a hearing before an Administrative Law Judge (ALJ), review by the Medicare Appeals Council, and then federal district court.
+SSA’s IRMAA appeal policy explains this timing.
+You can also use SSA’s request reconsideration page.
+If reconsideration is denied, higher levels can include a hearing before an Administrative Law Judge, review by the Medicare Appeals Council, and then federal district court.

 If you missed the 60-day window, ask for more time in writing and explain the good cause.
 Also remember that a qualifying life-changing-event request can still be available even when a formal appeal is late, because SSA policy allows a new initial determination any time after the life-changing event and significant income reduction occurred.